 Other ways to say: Be condescending, act superior

-Fun Fact/Origin: The phrase means talking “from above” like you’re better.
+Fun Fact/Origin: The phrase means talking “from above,” like you’re better than the other person.
+It shows a lack of respect.

 Example Sentence: